Divy1211/IntroToPython/docs/flow_control.md

     print("no condition is true")
 ```

+!!! question "What happens when multiple conditions are true?"
-Note that in the above example, both the `#!py (b > a)` and `#!py (b == 20)` conditions are true.
+    In the above example, both the `#!py (b > a)` and `#!py (b == 20)` conditions are true.
 However, in an `#!py if else if` statement, only one branch of instructions is ever executed.
 Which condition takes proiority is decided by what order you write them in.
 So in this case, `#!py "b > 20"` will be printed to the screen because that is the first condition which is true.

     Technically, whenever a condition becomes true and its branch of instructions are executed, all of the remaining conditions are skipped, and not even evaluated.

 === "Practise"
     Now that you are armed with the power of `#!py if else if`, can you: